tgraupmann/TAGENIGMA-Docs/Word-Detection.md

     }
 ```

-11) The `WordDetails` profiles need to be set for the word detection event to start firing when those words are detected.
+13) The `WordDetails` profiles need to be set for the word detection event to start firing when those words are detected.
 Create buttons that will assign the word profiles for the set of words being detected.

 ![image-5](Word-Detection/image_5.png)

 ```
-    /// <summary>
-    /// Display event
-    /// </summary>
     void OnGUI()
     {
+        if (string.IsNullOrEmpty(_mSpectrumMicrophone.DeviceName))
+        {
+            ShowMicrophoneSelector();
+            return;
+        }
         // Get the current event to know when buttons are held Event currentEvent = Event.current;